gabrieli/swarm-coding/docs/testing/SETUP.md

     echo "⚠️  Xcode not found (iOS development unavailable)" fi

-# Check Kotlin
+# Check project-specific tools
+# Add checks for your required tools here
+# Example:
-if command -v kotlin &> /dev/null; then
+# if command -v your-tool &> /dev/null; then
-    echo "✅ Kotlin installed"
+#     echo "✅ Your tool installed"
-else
+# else
-    echo "❌ Kotlin not installed"
+#     echo "❌ Your tool not installed"
-fi

-# Check Supabase
+# fi
-if command -v supabase &> /dev/null; then
-    echo "✅ Supabase CLI installed" else
-    echo "❌ Supabase CLI not installed" fi

-# Check Docker (for Supabase)
+# Check Docker (if using containerized services)
-if docker ps &> /dev/null; then
+if command -v docker &> /dev/null && docker ps &> /dev/null; then
     echo "✅ Docker is running"
 else
-    echo "❌ Docker not running or not installed" fi
+    echo "⚠️  Docker not running or not installed (if required)" fi

 echo "🏁 Validation complete"